prasannax1/starships/README.md

 by about 1m.
 But with two decks and even a sizable shuttlebay the Ganges can easily be a small starship rather than an auxillary vehicle.

-The Ganges combines what is know as a class 0.5 habitat with a standard class 0 warp core and class 0 type 2 engines.
+The Ganges combines what is know as a class 0.5 habitat with smaller versions of the standard class 0 warp core and class 0 type 2 engines.

 ##### Auxillary vehicles